How to Quit Drinking Soda in 10 Simple Steps

 Add the sparkling mineral water and watch it all fizz up.
 As you raise it to your lips, really take the time to appreciate the sensation of drinking it.

 The more making up your cola alternative can become a new ritual you enjoy, the easier it will be to quit soda for good.
 Try not to compare the taste with cola or any other soda, but more to appreciate this new, special and healthy drink.

-5. If you’re removing the main source of caffeine from your diet by quitting soda, have another red ginseng tincture before lunch on an empty stomach.
+If you’re removing the main source of caffeine from your diet by quitting soda, have another dose of ginseng extract before lunch on an empty stomach.